-Photographer Painter Pyrographer Massage Therapist Woodworker Gardener Stay-at-home Dad
+Pyrographer Designer Photographer Painter Massage Therapist Woodworker Gardener

-I was born and raised, and currently live, in Pittsboro, NC, where the lush Chatham County forests have nurtured an appreciation of nature.
+I was born and raised here in Pittsboro, NC, where the lush Chatham County forests have nurtured an appreciation of nature.
 Traveling in this country and abroad has shown me the vast variation of landscapes and lifeforms on this planet, and has ingrained the patterns and processes of the natural world in my mind.

 After completing my degree in Biology from UNC Asheville, I returned to Chatham County and worked on sustainable farms, in greenhouses, and other landscaping and labor jobs.
 Ultimately, I wore my body out, and I found relief with the help of massage therapy.
 Once I discovered the Body Therapy Institute in Silk Hope, it felt natural to be trained as a massage therapist because I have an affinity toward working with my hands and a desire to nurture.
 Now I am a practicing licensed massage and bodywork therapist here in Pittsboro, where I specialize in helping clients optimize their bodies as they age.
 Go to Andrew Wilson Massage & Bodywork for more information.

-If I am not massaging or making art, you will most likely find me with my daughter, swinging on swings, hiking in the woods, or just playing like a 4-year-old.
+If I am not doing bodywork or making art, you will most likely find me with my daughter, swinging on swings, hiking in the woods, or just playing like a 7-year-old.
 You will also find me playing in my native plant garden, doing home improvement projects, or checking out the local thrift stores.

 About My Art